EthanGriffee/eau2/milestone 3/report/doc.md

 # Open questions

-What kind of machine learning algorithims are expected to be implemented / Use cases for them.
-Can different Nodes hold the same dataframe?

 # Status

 * We cleaned our code and implemented the classes mentioned above.
-* We ran valgrind on our old code to test for memory leaks, and were fixed.
-The make valgrind command calls valgrind on the three test classes, proving this.
+* We ran valgrind on our old code to test for memory leaks, for milestone one and two code.
+* We ran into trouble for using valgrind on milestone three code, as we had trouble deleting the KVStore as it has a thread running a while true loop, that we cannot join.
-* We created a MakeFile that will run and test our array and dataframe classes.
+* We created a MakeFile that will run our tests for milestone1, milestone2, or defualt milestone 3.
 * We created a static Method in DataFrame that creates a dataframe from a file location input.
 * Serialization / Deserialization was added for dataframes, columns, and certain arrays.
+* We created a pseudo network for testing the KVStore, and ran the DEMO application code on it.